paulcw/scheme_in_awk/README.md

 	$ ./scheme.awk

-to use it interactively.
+to use it interactively, but keep in mind that currently it doesn't evaluate anything until all input is read, so "interactively" just means you don't type your expressions in until runtime.
 Remember to set it executable, otherwise you can do `awk -f scheme.awk` instead.

 ## Approach